 5 drops bergamot

 2 drops tangerine

 For internal use, be sure to check the label and do your research to make sure it is safe.
 Certain essential oils are not made for internal use and should be used with caution.
-Learn more about ingesting essential oils and if it is safe here.

 If you have a rosemary essential oil that is safe for internal use, you can use it to season your next Italian dish.
 Substitute with one drop of rosemary oil for each tablespoon of dried rosemary.

 Take rosemary internally by adding one drop to an empty vegetable capsule or one drop to a tablespoon of honey.
 Taking rosemary internally may help boost the immune system, support a healthy respiratory system, and promote healthy skin and hair.

 Always consult with your doctor before taking any essential oils internally.